British-Columbia/Kings-Printer/Laws/Constitution Act/Consolidated.md

 59. The Legislative Assembly may establish committees as it sees fit and refer any matter to a committee for report and delegate, with or without restrictions or conditions, to any committee any of the executive or administrative powers exercisable by the Legislative Assembly.
 60. The Legislative Assembly may establish and equip departments and offices as it may from time to time deem expedient in the exercise of its powers and delegate to departments and offices any of the executive or administrative powers exercisable by the Legislative Assembly.
 61. The Legislative Assembly has the duty, in all instances while conducting business and exercising its authority, to act in the public interest.
-62. The whole of the membership of the Legislative Assembly consists of 6 members of Legislative Assembly, each styled the Honourable, plus the Premier.
+62. The whole of the membership of the Legislative Assembly consists of as many members of Legislative Assembly as the Lieutenant Governor orders to be elected, each styled the Honourable.

      ## Election of Speaker

 63. At its first sitting and at subsequent sittings where the office of Speaker is vacant, the Legislative Assembly must elect one of its members to be Speaker before proceeding to business.
-64. An election of Speaker shall be presided by the Premier.
+64. An election of Speaker shall be presided by a person designated by the Lieutenant Governor.
-65. Each member of Legislative Assembly not including the Premier is qualified to nominate themselves to the Premier for the office of Speaker.
+65. Each member of Legislative Assembly not including the person presiding is qualified to nominate themselves for the office of Speaker.
-66. Each member of Legislative Assembly not including the Premier is entitled to cast up to the number of candidates for Speaker of votes.
+66. Each member of Legislative Assembly not including the person presiding is entitled to cast up to the number of candidates for Speaker of votes.
 67. The candidate for Speaker with the plurality of votes is elected Speaker.
 68. If the need arises, the Legislative Assembly may elect one of its members to be Deputy Speaker in the same manner as the Speaker is elected.
 69. Unless otherwise provided for or unless the context requires otherwise, all references to a member of Legislative Assembly includes a reference to the Speaker or Deputy Speaker.